Postgraduate Course: Social Dimensions of Systems and Synthetic Biology (RCSS11001)

 9. Futures and expectations

 In this session we will discuss the role of expectations in shaping scientific funding, research and regulation.
-We will highlight different approaches for thinking about the future, including foresight analyses, scenarios and anticipatory governance of new technologies.
-As a case study, we will discuss the future of systems and synthetic biology in the context of the 'knowledge-based bioeconomy'.
+We will highlight different approaches for thinking about the future, including scenarios, roadmaps and anticipatory governance of new technologies.

 This session will open systems and synthetic biology up to broader ideas in design and aesthetics.
 We will show and discuss some examples of work where artists and designers have been interacting with the synthetic biology community.